sergeballif/NSC-Math-453/TeachingItems.md

 ## Getting to the Project

-Go to [overleaf.com](https://www.overleaf.com/read/qmfjntpbbsdw) to open the template.
-Click the link to **clone** the project.
-Click the link to **Sign Up** so that you can save your progress.

-Now you should see a project that contains the instructions.
-You edit the code on the left and the output gets displayed on the right.
+Open a new note at hackmd.io.
+From the menu, select "import gist".
+Then paste in the link https://gist.github.com/sergeballif/774ca9c4a323ca4a95e36ccb60c28dbd to get your own copy of the lesson template with instructions.
+Edit the code on the left and the output gets displayed on the right.
 Good luck.